pickledish/resume/readme.md

 # My Resume

-Version control for updates to my resume, written in LaTeX and generated via instructions below
+Version control for updates to my resume, written in LaTeX and generated via instructions below.

 ## Setup